Leighlinbridge

-It covers the townlands of Leighlin (east bank of the river) and Ballyknockan (west bank).
-The village features narrow winding streets, grey limestone malthouses and castle ruins overlooking a 14th-century bridge across the River Barrow.
+Leighlinbridge covers the townlands of Leighlin (east bank of the river) and Ballyknockan (west bank).
+The village features narrow winding streets, grey limestone malthouses and ruined castle (tower house) overlooking a historical bridge across the River Barrow.
 Leighlinbridge has won the National Tidy Towns Competition, has come first in the Barrow Awards, been an overall national winner in Ireland's Green Town 2000, and represented Ireland in the European "Entente Florale" competition in 2001.